fredericaltorres/JSonQueryRunTime/README.md

 **Functions:**

-- `Wildcard(name,"s?r*")` returns true if the wildcard match thecontent of the string property name
+- `Wildcard(name,"s?r*")` returns true if the wildcard match the content of the string property name

 - `Regex(name, "s.r.*")` returns true if the regular expression match the content of the string property name